ai4design/oh2bees/CONTRIBUTING.md

 ## 8. Contributing a New Service

-To add a new service to Coolify, please refer to our documentation:
+To add a new service to Oh2Bees, please refer to our documentation:
 [Adding a New Service](https://coolify.io/docs/knowledge-base/add-a-service)